andyl/vagrant_base/README.md

 ## Appendix G: Collaboration on a Mac Host

-You can use SSH-Chat, Tmate and Wormhole on your Mac host.
+You can use SSH-Chat and Tmate on your Mac host.

+This is useful if you'd like help with setting up your VM.

-SSH-Chat just works - try `$ssh casmacc.net -p 9000`.
+SSH-Chat just works, open a terminal then `$ ssh casmacc.net -p 9000`.

-To install Wormhole and Tmate, open a terminal then:
+To install Tmate, open a terminal then `$ brew install tmate`.

-    $ sudo easy_install pip
-    $ pip install magic-wormhole
-    $ brew install tmate

 To start Tmate, type `$ tmate`.
 Then from within tmate, type: